TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Networking/Local network communication.md

 ```
 Then file ``a.out`` will be able to run on the customized Raspbian.

+**Note**:
+* If don't compile with **-static**, running **a.out** on this Busybox will result in: ``-/bin/sh: ./a.out: not found``
-**Note**: The above implementation simply targets on internal communication inside a local network and isn't support communication with IP on the Internet as the default routing table of Busybox doesn't have the IP to route it through the IPS gateway.
+* The above implementation simply targets on internal communication inside a local network and isn't support communication with IP on the Internet as the default routing table of Busybox doesn't have the IP to route it through the IPS gateway.